PREGNANCY, BABIES & PETS

 The second step in your preparations is to set the physical and behavioural boundaries that will be in place once the baby arrives.

 For example, a physical boundary is a ‘dog‐free’ area of the house.
 This may be the area where your baby will sleep or play on the floor.
 To help your dog understand these boundaries, put up gates or playpens to keep the dog out.
-Practice spending time in these areas without your dog and reward your dog (with reinforcing speak, pats or food) when he waits outside these areas quietly and patiently.
-Ignore your dog if he behaves inappropriately (i.e. barking, scratching at the door, jumping) whilst you spend time in the ‘dog‐free’ areas.
+Practice spending time in these areas without your dog and reward your dog (with reinforcing speak, pats or food) when they wait outside these areas quietly and patiently.
+Ignore your dog if they behave inappropriately (i.e. barking, scratching at the door, jumping) whilst you spend time in the ‘dog‐free’ areas.

 An example of a behavioural boundary is not allowing your dog to sit in your lap or jump up on you.
-These are important behavioural boundaries because once your baby arrives, it will be spending much of its time in your arms, sleeping, nursing or being cradled.
-For the safety of your baby, your dog must get used to the fact that it can no longer invade your personal space.
-Train your dog not to sit on your lap by rewarding your dog when he is sitting near you, but not on you.
-If your dog has a habit of jumping up on you, start training him out of this behaviour by turning your back on him and removing all attention from him when he does start jumping up.
-Once he is calm and not jumping, reward him with pats and calm, positive praise.
+These are important behavioural boundaries because once your baby arrives, they will be spending much of their time in your arms, sleeping, nursing or being cradled.
+For the safety of your baby, your dog must get used to the fact that they can no longer invade your personal space.
+Train your dog not to sit on your lap by rewarding your dog when they are sitting near you, but not on you.
+If your dog has a habit of jumping up on you, start training them out of this behaviour by turning your back on them and removing all attention from them when they do start jumping up.
+Once they are calm and not jumping, reward them with pats and calm, positive praise.

 BRINGING BABY HOME